StanESmith/pfatt_opnsense/README.md

 1. The Residential Gateway initiates a 802.1/X EAPOL-START.
 1. The packet then is bridged through netgraph to the ONT interface.
 1. If the packet matches an 802.1/X type (which is does), it is passed to the ONT interface.
 If it does not, the packet is discarded.
 This prevents our Residential Gateway from initiating DHCP.
-We want pfSense to handle that.
+We want OPNsense to handle that.
 1. The ONT should then see and respond to the EAPOL-START, which is passed back through our netgraph back to the residential gateway.
 At this point, the 802.1/X authentication should be complete.
 1. netgraph has also created an interface for us called `ngeth0`.
 This interface is connected to `ng_vlan` which is configured to tag all traffic as VLAN0 before sending it on to the ONT interface.
-1. pfSense can then be configured to use `ngeth0` as the WAN interface.
+1. OPNsense can then be configured to use `ngeth0` as the WAN interface.
 1. Next, we spoof the MAC address of the residential gateway and request a DHCP lease on `ngeth0`.
 The packets get tagged as VLAN0 and exit to the ONT.
 1. Now the DHCP handshake should complete and we should be on our way!